Eagle Plains, Yukon

 The Eagle Plains Hotel generously offers the Arctic Circle Retreat residents these amenities:

-• Lounge opens at 4:30pm and closes around 9pm
+• Licensed lounge opens at 4:30 pm and closes around 9:00 pm

 Questions?
 Please contact us